Vairn/Discworld-Novelette/Occupational_Hazard.md

 The walls were lined with shelves containing evidence from hundreds of cases: bottled samples of suspicious substances, preserved fingerprints, weapons that had been catalogued and stored for future reference, and an impressive collection of what Cheery professionally referred to as "interesting stains."
 Gas lamps provided steady illumination, supplemented by the sort of specialized lighting equipment that allowed for detailed examination of evidence that preferred not to be examined in detail.

-Cheery was currently bent over a microscope, studying fibers taken from Sarah Palmley's shawl with the sort of focused attention that most people reserved for counting their money or reading their tax assessments.
-The fibers told a story, if you knew how to read them, and Cheery had spent years learning to interpret the microscopic evidence that criminals left behind without realizing it.

-"Interesting," she murmured, making notes in the precise handwriting that had made her the Watch's most valuable forensic specialist.
-"Very interesting indeed."
+Cheery looked up from her evidence with the sort of expression that suggested she'd found something both disturbing and illuminating.

+"Right," she said without preamble.
+"Our killer's been making mistakes.
+Expensive mistakes."

 The laboratory door opened and Captain Carrot descended the stairs, followed by Sergeant Angua, both of them carrying the sort of expressions that suggested their afternoon had been educational in ways they hadn't entirely expected.

 "Any luck with the wedding venues?"
-Cheery asked without looking up from her microscope.

-"Well, yes and no," Carrot said, settling into one of the chairs that Cheery kept for visitors who needed to sit down when they heard her findings.
-"We found some interesting connections between the victims."

-"What sort of connections?"

-"They all had near-death experiences in the same locations.
-Sarah gave birth at St. Ungulant's Hospital.
-Thomas had his carriage accident on Treacle Mine Road.
-Margaret collapsed from consumption outside the Temple of Small Gods."
+Cheery asked.

-Angua consulted her notes.
-"And Marcus Cripley was investigating insurance fraud cases involving people who'd had similar experiences - people who nearly died but recovered unexpectedly."
+"Our victims all had near-death experiences at the same locations," Carrot said.
+"And Marcus Cripley was investigating insurance fraud involving people who nearly died but recovered unexpectedly."

-"Insurance fraud?"

-"The kind where people take out life insurance policies, then stage accidents or illnesses.
-When they survive what should have been fatal, they collect on the policies and disappear."
+"The kind where people take out life insurance policies, then stage accidents," Angua added.
+"Except our victims weren't part of any fraud.
+They just survived when they shouldn't have."

-"And our victims?"

-"They weren't part of any fraud.
-They just got lucky.
-But someone's been tracking people who survive near-death experiences."

-Cheery finally looked up from her microscope.
-"Well, that explains quite a lot, actually."

-"How so?"

-"Because the fibers I'm looking at tell a very specific story about our killer."
-She gestured toward the microscope.
-"Take a look."

-Carrot peered through the eyepiece with the sort of careful attention that had made him the Watch's most thorough investigator.
-"They look... unusual."

-"They're silk.
-Very expensive silk, dyed with a particular type of mordant that's only used by one textile manufacturer in the city.
-But more importantly, they're contaminated with something unusual."

-"Unusual how?"

-"Chemicals I can't quite identify.
-Something that suggests our killer works with... preservation processes.
-Not necessarily bodies, but something that requires keeping things from decay."
+"That explains the silk fibers," Cheery said, producing a vial.
+"Expensive silk, contaminated with preservation chemicals and something else—insurance documentation ink.
+Our killer works in the insurance industry and has access to professional preservation equipment."

 Angua's nose twitched.
 "That would explain the strange scent I detected at the crime scene.
 Something chemical, but not quite human."